WeWatchWall/fast-fuzz/README.md

 - Coverage results can be visualized with the [IstanbulJS API](https://medium.com/@kushmisra7/one-report-for-all-test-cases-easily-merging-multiple-tests-reports-b0f5e5211a2a).
 Any help is appreciated for integrating this into the tool.

-- The SUT function needs to be externally synchornized.
-This means that any async code inside the tested logic needs to be awaited until the result is returned; this is for the coverage to be agregated.
+- The SUT function needs to be all synchronous for now.
+If Fast-Check can be changed to handle async, any async code inside the tested logic will need to be awaited until the result is returned; this is for the coverage to be agregated.

 Example: